 A Book Rediscovered

-Originally published in 1952 and translated into English the following year, Forbidden Notebook was quietly forgotten outside Italy.
+Originally published in 1952 and translated into English the following year, Forbidden Notebook was soon forgotten outside Italy.
 It lacked the stylistic experimentation of contemporaries like Natalia Ginzburg or Elsa Morante and did not conform to the sentimentalism expected of women’s fiction.
 It was unsparing and difficult to classify.

 Selected Passage with Analysis